xingweitian/fund-my-watcard/README.md

   -c, --config          generate the config file
-  -f FUND, --fund FUND  the fund amount to the WatCard -v, --version         show the version of fund-my-watcard
+  -f FUND, --fund FUND  the fund amount to the WatCard -v, --version         show the version of fund-my-watcard -e, --encrypt         encrypt the config file with user defined password -d, --encrypt         decrypt the config file so you can edit it
 ```

 One important step before funding is to fill the config file **.watcard_config**, which is generated and stored under the user directory.
 Type `watcard --config` to initialize and edit the config file.